Fairmont Lions Club > How We Serve

 The club has provided white canes to our local blind residents to assist them in making their way safely.
 While driving, should you see a person walking with a white cane, please exercise caution.

 Dog guides are used by the blind to assist them in navigating through traffic and in day-to-day activities.
-The club provides financial support to two dog guide schools, Pilot Dogs, Inc. and Leader Dogs for the Blind.
+The club has provided financial support to two dog guide schools, Pilot Dogs, Inc. and Leader Dogs for the Blind.
 Local residents have been provided dog guides at no cost to the recipient by both of these facilities.

 Campaign SightFirst and Campaign SightFirst II were world-wide Lions fund raisers that have resulted in prevention of vision loss for millions of people around the world, including 80 million treatments for river blindness.
 Millions had sight restored by cataract removal.
 Over 200 eye hospitals and clinics have been built and ophthalmologists and other professional eye care workers have received training.
 Lions are seeking to eradicate preventable blindness around the world.
 The Fairmont Lions Club has financially supported the SightFirst program.